fionncarr/ml1/freshq/Documentation/FreshQ.md

 q)-1 "The number of columns in the initial dataset is: ",string count cols tabinit;
-The number of columns in the initial dataset is: 7

-q)-1 "The number of columns in the unfiltered dataset is: ",string count cols tabraw;
+The number of columns in the initial dataset is: 7 q)-1 "The number of columns in the unfiltered dataset is: ",string count cols tabraw;
-The number of columns in the unfiltered dataset is: 201

-q)-1 "The number of columns in the filtered dataset is: ",string count cols tabreduced;
+The number of columns in the unfiltered dataset is: 201 q)-1 "The number of columns in the filtered dataset is: ",string count cols tabreduced;
 The number of columns in the filtered dataset is: 45
 ```
-Given the demonstration code above taken from the ```Stock_Close_Price_Freshq.ipynb``` notebook, it is clear that feature extraction initially expands the number of available features dramatically and subsequently reduces to only those features deemed statistically relevant to prediction of the elements of the target vector.

 ## Fine Tuning